prechelt/anwesende/README.md

   - This is a semi-incompatible change: Existing pasted QR codes will show e.g. seat 14, but will in fact now refer to seat r1s14;
     existing importstep objects will lose their seats.
-- (N.N., Version 2.1):
+- (in development, Version 2.1):
   - added FAQ page
-  - updated /import (which had outdated documentation in version 2.0)
+  - updated `/import` (which had outdated documentation in version 2.0)

 TO DO:
-- FAQ part 4
 - more info on the QR code snippets: URL, instruction